unikraft/summer-of-code-2021/content/en/docs/sessions/03-benchmarking-and-debugging/index.md

 linkTitle: "03.
 Benchmarking and Debugging"
 ---

-Because unikernels aim to be a more efficient method of virtualization, then we should have certain mechanisms to measure this.
+Because unikernels aim to be a more efficient method of virtualization, this can sometimes cause problems.
-Of course, in addition to identifying bottlenecks, we also need a way to fix any bugs.
-This session aims to familiarize you with the tools and setup needed to achieve a benchmark for an application or to solve any problem encountered during development.
+This session aims to familiarize you to solve any problem encountered during the development using **GDB** and **Tracepoints**.

 ## Reminders